minderrx2-art/exercism_elixir_path/README.md

-## Elixir problems from Exercism elixir path
+## Problems from Exercism elixir path
+and their solutions